istio/istio.io/content/docs/examples/advanced-gateways/http-proxy/index.md

 ## Understanding what happened

 In this example you configured access to an external legacy HTTPS proxy from the Istio service mesh.
 To simulate a remote HTTPS proxy, you deployed an HTTPS proxy in a separate namespace, without Istio automatic sidecar injection.
-In addition, for simulation of a remote proxy, you addressed the HTTPS proxy by its IP address and not by a Kubernetes service.
+In addition, for simulation of a remote proxy, you addressed the HTTPS proxy by its IP address and not by the domain name of a Kubernetes service.

 To enable Istio-controlled traffic to the external HTTPS proxy you created a TCP service entry with the IP address and the port of the proxy.
 Note that you must not create service entries for the external services you access though the